-You’ll need a head of garlic, a few teaspoons of olive oil, salt, pepper, and a sheet of foil.
+First, you'll need a head of garlic, a few teaspoons of olive oil, salt, pepper, and a sheet of aluminum foil.

-Cut the top of the garlic bulb with a sharp knife just low enough to take off the tops of the cloves so they are exposed.
+Then, you'll cut the top of the garlic bulb with a sharp knife just low enough to take off the tops of the cloves, so they are exposed.

 Wrap the foil up and around the garlic and twist tight- you want to create a steam pocket inside the foil so make sure it's sealed.